 News

-Once every four years, our 365-day rotation around the sun becomes 366.
-2024 is a leap year, meaning we will add one day to the end of February and therefore extend the year by one.Since leap year ...
+2024 is a leap year, meaning we add one day to the end of February and make the year 366 days long instead of the usual 365.

-February, 29, otherwise know as leap year day, is shown on a calendar Sunday, Feb.
+Things to Do What would happen without a Leap Day?
+More than you might think February, 29, otherwise know as leap year day, is shown on a calendar Sunday, Feb.
 25, 2024, in Overland Park, Kan.
-Because it actually takes a bit longer than 365 days for the Earth to revolve ...

 The challenge of leap year has led to the development of the perpetual calendar - a complication that has been part of the A. Lange & Söhne repertoire since the late 19th century.